jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 At a high level, extensions for JupyterLab and Jupyter Notebook both typically start from a template project.
-You can download and start modifying a template project with Copier [ADD LINK HERE].
+You can download and start modifying a template project with Copier (read more at [the extension tutorial(https://jupyterlab.readthedocs.io/en/latest/extension/extension_tutorial.html)]).
 Once your template is ready, you can start adding components and features to build your extension.

 An extension for JupyterLab (and for Notebook 7) is made up of a `series <https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html>`_ of bundled `plugins <https://lumino.readthedocs.io/en/latest/api/interfaces/application.IPlugin.html#requires>`_,